Keith1039/Counting_from_spreadsheet/README.txt

     1: save the spreadsheet as a text file
     2: put the text file in the same folder as the program files(java files) and the keys.txt and companies.txt file
     3: Make sure the names of the files are correct(CFS_and_EWASTE-Template.txt, keys.txt and Companies.txt)
-    4: run the program using the terminal
+    4: run the Tally.java file using the terminal
     5: Watch as the program tallies everything for you :)

     WARNING:
     keys.txt and Companies.txt HAVE to be updated in order for the program to work.

 Instructions for modifying Companies.txt file:
     Simply add the new company on the line after the latest one.
 Each line should have 1 company name on it.